 Nine times out of 10, customers don’t care for the extra information; they just want their query answered.

 Google’s Business Messaging lets users deliver engaging and personalized messages right on the Google results page.
 For a new customer, this can feel like speaking to a friend or family member rather than a stranger at a business.

 Furthermore, businesses can add images, videos, and emojis to make messages more engaging and personal.

-Today’s consumers expect a personalized experience throughout their buying journey, so link your Google Business Messaging efforts with your CRM and other customer databases for the ultimate personalized experience.
+Today’s consumers expect a personalized experience throughout their buying journey, so link your Google Business Messaging efforts with your CRM such as Capsule and other customer databases for the ultimate personalized experience.

 2. Helps Automate Customer Touchpoints

 It’s possible to integrate Google’s Business Messages into any existing e-commerce software, social media management software, or messaging service you already use.

 You can create up to five welcome messages in Google’s Business Messages to begin chatting with customers and supporting them through their journey.

 For example, take a look at the example below from Levi’s.
 They have integrated their Google Business Messages with a chatbot to respond to customer queries faster and more efficiently.

 Being present on Google’s Business Messages boosts your availability to customers.
 This means you’ll be able to handle more customer inquiries, no matter where they’re coming from.